Frequently Asked Questions

 Q: My loved one is on hospice in one of your buildings.
 Can I still visit them?

-A: We are allowing visitors (max of three persons at a time in the resident’s room or apartment) for critically-ill residents on Hillcrest Hospice.
+A: We are allowing visitors (max of two persons at a time in the resident’s room or apartment) for critically-ill residents on Hillcrest Hospice.
 Please follow the check-in/check-out procedure at the front desk.

 Q: What is the check-in/check-out procedure for “medically-necessary” visits?